Pattaya, Thailand - Things to Do in Pattaya

 Food & Dining

-Pattaya's dining scene is incredibly diverse, ranging from street food stalls and local Thai restaurants to international fine dining establishments.
-Beach Road and Walking Street offer numerous seafood restaurants with fresh catches, while the floating markets provide authentic Thai dishes in traditional settings.
-Street food is excellent and affordable, with som tam (papaya salad), pad thai, and grilled seafood available for 50-150 THB per dish.
-For international cuisine, Central Festival and Royal Garden Plaza house various restaurants, while beachfront establishments offer romantic dining with ocean views.
-Don't miss trying local specialties like Pattaya-style fried rice and fresh tropical fruits from local vendors.
+The food scene covers everything imaginable.
+Beach Road and Walking Street serve fresh seafood, while floating markets offer authentic Thai dishes in traditional settings.
+Street food excels here—som tam, pad thai, and grilled seafood cost 50-150 THB per dish.
+Central Festival and Royal Garden Plaza house international restaurants, while beachfront spots offer romantic dining with ocean views—try the local Pattaya-style fried rice and fresh tropical fruits from vendors.
+Can't go wrong.

 Top-Rated Restaurants in Thailand